Dmusketeer/JavaScript-Algorithms-and-Data-Structures/Data_Structures/Queue/note.md

 ```

 Queues are a fundamental data structure in computer science and have various practical applications.
 They are versatile and commonly used for solving problems that require a specific order of operations.

+**`Queues`** are a fundamental data structure in computer science and come in various forms to suit different use cases.
+Here are some common types of queues:

+1. **Basic Queue**: A basic queue follows the First-In-First-Out (FIFO) order, where the first element added is the first to be removed.
+It has two primary operations, `enqueue` (to add an element to the rear) and `dequeue` (to remove an element from the front).

+2. **Priority Queue**: A priority queue assigns a priority level to each element, and the element with the highest priority is removed first.
+It can be implemented using various data structures like a binary heap or a self-balancing binary search tree.

+3. **Double-Ended Queue (Deque)**: A deque is a queue that allows elements to be added or removed from both ends.
+It has operations like `pushFront`, `pushBack`, `popFront`, and `popBack`.

+4. **Circular Queue**: A circular queue is a queue that wraps around at the end.
+When the rear and front pointers reach the end of the queue, they wrap around to the beginning.
+It is useful in scenarios where you want to utilize the space efficiently.

+5. **Blocking Queue**: A blocking queue is used in multithreading and concurrent programming.
+It blocks (waits) when trying to `dequeue` an element from an empty queue and blocks when trying to `enqueue` an element to a full queue.

+6. **Concurrent Queue**: A concurrent queue is designed to be used in multithreaded or parallel processing environments, ensuring that multiple threads can safely access and modify the queue simultaneously without causing data corruption.

+7. **Priority Blocking Queue**: A combination of priority queue and blocking queue, where elements have priorities, and `dequeue` blocks until an element with the highest priority is available.

+8. **Counting Queue**: A counting queue maintains a count of the elements currently in the queue, which can be useful for tasks like task scheduling and resource allocation.

+9. **Bounded Queue**: A bounded queue has a maximum size, and once it's full, it either rejects new elements or blocks until space becomes available.
+It's commonly used in scenarios where you want to limit resource consumption.

+10. **Delay Queue**: A delay queue holds elements until a certain amount of time has passed before they are available for dequeuing.

+11. **Work Queue**: Work queues are often used in task scheduling and parallel processing, where tasks or jobs are added to the queue and processed by worker threads.

+12. **LifoQueue (Last-In-First-Out Queue)**: A LIFO queue is essentially a stack, where the last element added is the first to be removed.

+The choice of queue type depends on the specific requirements of your application.
+Each type has its advantages and is suited to different scenarios, such as efficient data retrieval, concurrency, real-time processing, or task scheduling.